jon-be180/nik-salon/README.md

 Note: gatsby develop does not run on wsl, use powershell, git wont work on powershell so use wsl

+# Video TODO

+some of the images have motion blur marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync

 # TODO

-some of the still images in the video need cropping to fill the screen some of the images have motion blur, marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus

-rename images to spanish names setup a suitable fallback image for mobile devices finish about us page, design it too ask marelin for a history of the company, just bulletpoints is enough to start
+setup a suitable fallback image for mobile devices finish about us page, design it too ask marelin for a history of the company, just bulletpoints is enough to start